 Last summer, NPR Music and Lincoln Center radically changed how we talk about the history of popular music with the publication of the 150 Greatest Albums Made By Women list and a live show at Lincoln Center Out of Doors celebrating those albums.
-This marked the beginning of the Turning the Tables project, a challenge to think bigger about music's past, present, and future by highlighting voices often relegated to its margins.
+This marked the beginning of the Gracie Award–winning Turning the Tables project, a challenge to think bigger about music's past, present, and future by highlighting voices often relegated to its margins.
 This year, NPR's Turning the Tables Live: 21st-Century Edition shifts focus toward a new generation of artists claiming center stage.
-To celebrate, we present a night of music and conversation with Grammy-nominated, multiplatinum recording artist and singer-songwriter Carly Rae Jepsen; visionary Chicago R&B artist and poet Jamila Woods; Americana supergroup I'm With Her; and more.
+To celebrate, we present a night of music and conversation with Grammy-nominated, multiplatinum recording artist and singer-songwriter Carly Rae Jepsen; visionary Chicago R&B artist and poet Jamila Woods; singer-songwriter and DIY rocker Mitski; Los Angeles-based folk-rock artist Phoebe Bridgers; and Americana supergroup I'm With Her.

 “Whizzing, industrial-strength pop songs that raid the musical closets of Cyndi Lauper and Prince.”– Time on Carly Rae Jepsen

 “A singular mix of clear-eyed optimism and Black girl magic.”– Pitchfork on Jamila Woods

 “Searing musicianship and tender vocals…a mesmeric blend that seems to operate as a single, multi-piped instrument.”– Guardian (U.K.) on I’m With Her

 For guests unable to stand in line due to a disability, please visit the accessible entrance policy.

 Assistive listening devices available to borrow at the Information Tent.

 For ticketing information and general questions, please call 212.721.6500.

 Wednesday, August 1, 2018 at 7:30 pm Damrosch Park